DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

     Technology in Households’, *The Information Society* 22.4 (2006):.
     216.

-[^38]: Jon L. Pierce, Tatiana Kostova, and Kurt T. Dirks.
+[^38]: J.L.
+Pierce, T. Kostova, and K.T.
+Dirks.
 ‘The State of
     Psychological Ownership: Integrating and Extending a Century of Research’, *Review of General Psychology* 7.1 (2003): 84.